juarezr/solrcopy/README.md

       - `--batch`
       - `--skip`
       - `--limit`
-   2. Check the [Solr Query](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html) docs for understading this parameters.
+   2. Check the [Solr Query](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html) docs for understanding this parameters.
-4. Test the parameters in Solr admin UI at your core in **solr address** (somenthing like: [http://localhost:8983/solr/#/corename](http://localhost:8983/solr/#/corename))
+4. Test the parameters in Solr admin UI at your core in **solr address** (something like: [http://localhost:8983/solr/#/corename](http://localhost:8983/solr/#/corename))

 ---